-Because this was a vacation and I wanted to be on a quiet beach, drinking beer and eating fried fish, I opted for neither.
+I wanted to be on a quiet beach, drinking beer and eating fried fish, so I opted for neither.
 Instead, I went to a small part of Playa Guayacanes, which is in between the other two.

 Since it was a Sunday, the beach was busy, but I didn't see any other tourists around.
-Instead, it was mostly extended families enjoying a weekend by the sea.
-Facilities were more limited, but there was space on the sand and fresh fried fish.
+Rather, the beach was filled with extended families enjoying a weekend by the sea.
+Facilities were limited, but there was space on the sand and fresh fried fish.
 And that's all I really needed.

 A National Park Within the City

 If you need more time near (though not in) the water, visit Three Eyes National Park.